 All of that extra sugar and insulin constantly trying to get into the cells makes the cells more deaf – or, resistant – to insulin’s signal; hence the term Insulin Resistance.

 At this point, with the extra sugar stuck in the bloodstream outside the cells, one’s blood sugar is more elevated for more of the time, and the cells continue to get more and more resistant to insulin’s signal.
-So the pancreas pumps out more and more insulin trying to pry the cells open to take in more sugar, and the cells cover their ears and say ‘I’m not listening to you…’
+So the pancreas pumps out more and more insulin trying to coax the cells open to take in more sugar, and the cells cover their ears and say ‘I’m not listening to you…’

 and round and round it goes, until eventually, Pre-Diabetes and then Type 2 Diabetes develop.